-Engaging stakeholders in the management process is also central to the development of effective governance structure because it likely will increase fisher compliance to regulations.
-Understanding the perceptions of these stakeholders can help identify policy changes that anglers would be highly amenable towards.
-My research therefore aims to take a holistic approach to analyzing the fishery and its stakeholders.
+My research therefore aims to take a holistic approach to analyzing an important fishery in New England.
 An initial survey was sent to 5000 anglers from Massachusetts and Connecticut.
 Over 1300 recreational and commercial anglers participated and results revealed a number of well supported regulations as well as underlying characteristic of anglers that predict supportiveness.
-For example, we found that commercial anglers and recreational anglers often have extremely different perceptions, such that the latter group was much more supportive of a potential circle hook mandate (Figure 1).
+For example, we found that commercial anglers and recreational anglers often have extremely different perceptions, such that the latter group was much more supportive of a potential circle hook mandate (Figure 1)¹.
 Check out the publications page for a full report of these results.

-Future surveys are going to determine how the implementation of new policy can change the perceptions of stakeholders and ultimately may lead to altered fishing behavior and effort.
-Additionally, I’ll be examining angler motivations behind fishing and the importance anglers place on certain aspects of striped bass fishing.
+More recent work, funded by the National Oceanic and Atmospheric Administration’s Saltonstall-Kennedy grant program, is exploring how the implementation of new policy can change the perceptions of stakeholders and ultimately may lead to altered fishing behavior and effort.
+Additionally, this project examines angler motivations behind fishing and the importance anglers place on certain aspects of striped bass fishing.

 ¹ Murphy Jr, R. D., S. B. Scyphers, and J. H. Grabowski.
 2015.
 Assessing Fishers’ Support of Striped Bass Management Strategies.
 PloS one 10:e0136412.